NextBasketRepurchaseRecommendation/Next-Basket-Repurchase-Recommendation-an-Empirical-Study-and-a-Proposed-Approach/Readme.md

 We consider the following datasets:

 1. [Instacart](https://www.kaggle.com/c/instacart-market-basket-analysis/data):  The dataset consists of transactional data and items’ metadata.
-The items’ metadata was used for the analysis in Section 2 but it is not part of our solution which utilizes transactional data only.
-Transactional data in Instacart contains 30M transactions collected over a year from Instacart’s grocery service.
-These transactions are associated with 3M baskets corresponding to 206K usersA dataset containing grocery shopping data, including information about users, products, orders, and more.
+The items’ metadata was used for the analysis in Section 2, and the transactional data was used for the experimental evaluation in Section 5.
+The transactional data in Instacart contains 30M transactions collected over a year from Instacart’s grocery service.
+These transactions are associated with 3M baskets corresponding to 206K users.

 2. [Dunnhumby](https://www.dunnhumby.com/source-files/): This dataset is based on two years of household transactions associated with 2.5K frequent shoppers.
 The dataset comprises 2M transactions associated with 270K baskets.